Vitamins for fertility

 What foods are high in Vitamin D?

 Oily fish and the oils from fish are one of the best natural sources of Vitamin D. The best fish to eat if trying to increase Vitamin D levels are salmon, herring and mackerel.
-Swordfish is also high in the vitamin, as is cod liver oil.
+Swordfish is also high in the vitamin.

 Egg yolks are another great source of vitamin D, especially if the eggs are free range.
 A dish of scrambled eggs using two large hen eggs could contain around 15% of a person’s recommended daily allowance.